step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

       targetPort: 8080
 ```

-### Apply the Files
+### Apply Configuration Files

-Execute the following commands to install tools on Kubernetes.
+Execute the following commands to install the tools on Kubernetes.

 ```shell
 # ======================================================================================================================